mstksg/inCode/copy/entries/dependent-haskell-1.md

 "fit together"  Now if we ever pattern match on `:&~`, we know that the resulting matrices and vectors are compatible!

-Note that this approach is also self-documenting.
+One neat thing is that this approach is also self-documenting.
 I don't need to specify what the dimensions are in the docs and trust the users to read it.
 The types tell them!
 And if they don't listen, they get a compiler error!

 Generating random weights and networks is even nicer now: